 Interview the patient!

-– What does a typical day look like for him and does anyone helps him with any tasks?
+What does a typical day look like for them and does anyone helps them with these tasks?

-Combine what’s reasonable with what’s useful or important to the patient.
+Combine what’s reasonable with what’s useful/important to the patient.

 For example, your patient with dysphagia hates her dentures and hasn’t worn them for months, even before her stroke.
 She prefers soft foods but currently can only safely swallow pureed foods.